ericwm76/boybands2/README.md

 The data used to seed this database came from [The Pudding](https://pudding.cool/2018/11/boy-bands/).
 You can find the original data with documentation about how the data was compiled and criteria for which bands made the cut [here](https://github.com/the-pudding/data/tree/master/boybands).
 Check them out!
 They're doing some really amazing things with data-based visual essays on cultural topics from politics to sports to entertainment.

+## Tech

+This application was built using the following technologies:

+- Node.js
+- Express.js
+- Knex
+-PostgresQL

 ## API Endpoints

 ### Base URL